 Bob Christian surfaced in Mexico in the fall of 1897 and then dropped out of sight forever.

-George Musgrave would be captured years later and tried for the murder of George Parker, but was acquitted.
-He then fled to Paraguay where he gained fame as a leading Gringo cattle rustler.
+George Musgrave would be captured years later and tried for the murder of George Parker but was acquitted.
+He then fled to Paraguay, gaining fame as a leading Gringo cattle rustler.
 He lived until the age of 70 when he died of natural causes.